IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/simultaneous.md

 The systems will be ranked by the translation quality within a latency constraint.
 The latency constraint is determined by the latency on MuST-C v2.0 tst-COMMON set.
-The thresholds are determined by the average lagging, but all other latency metrics will be reported.
+The constraint is determined by the average lagging, but all other latency metrics will be reported.
-Based on analysis on the quality-latency tradeoffs for the baseline systems, the thresholds are set as follows:
+Based on analysis on the quality-latency tradeoffs for the baseline systems, for all three languages, the thresholds are set as follows:

 - Speech-to-Text Translation: 2 seconds
 - Speech-to-Speech Translation: TBD